thegcamilo/thegcamilo.github.io/service.md

 - International Journal of Human-Computer Studies: 2022
 - We Robot Conference: 2021

-My reviews have also received "special recognitions for outstanding reviews" at ACM CHI (2023, 2024, 2025, 2026) and ACM CSCW (2022).
+I have also received "special recognitions for outstanding reviews" at ACM CHI (2023, 2024, 2025, 2026) and ACM CSCW (2022).

 ### Co-Founder & Member of the MPI-SP Ethics Review Board (ERB)